exclusivedollar/Team_5_analyse/README.md

 - Running the package

-To run the package,
+To run the package, open the command window or jupyter notebook

-Open

 import "packgae"